cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 there are just a few levels of logic on the critical path then our design is probably very simple (as in this case!), while if there are more than 50 levels of logic then there is potentially room for signficant improvement.
-The following screen capture illutrates using Design Vision to explore the post-synthesis results.
+The following screen capture illutrates using Synopsys Design Vision to explore the post-synthesis results.
 While this can be interesting, in this course, we almost always prefer exploring the post-place-and-route results, so we will not really use Synopsys DV that often.

 ![](img/tut06-synopsys-dv-1.png)